11 Tips for Raising Readers

 4. Listen to recorded books once in a while.

 In our home, I begin reading aloud to my children when they are babies and I don’t stop until they head off to college.
 Seriously.
-Read aloud time is precious time in our family.
+Read-aloud time is a precious time in our family.
 Granted, it’s much harder to find the time to read books together in the busy high school years.

-Over the years, we also have come to love a different kind of read aloud – recorded books.
-Listening to books on CD is a great way to spend the miles traveling here and there as homeschoolers!
-The library is a great source for audio books.
+Over the years, we also have come to love a different kind of read-aloud – recorded books.
+Listening to audiobooks is a great way to spend the miles traveling here and there as homeschoolers!
+The library is a great source for audiobooks if you don’t want to use a paid subscription service.

 5. Don’t skip phonics instruction.